AbstractionNUEDC2023/DiodeTesterFirmware/README.md

 # Known issues

 1. V-I Converter has no output clamping, which may cause circuit outputing a dangerous high voltage that will destroy internal adc of stm32
-2. Key scan has serious problems that long push will be recgonize as multiple pushes.
+2. Key scan has serious problems that long push will be recgonized as multiple pushes.